How I Pivoted To Other Revenue Streams & Recovered From The Pandemic

 This is a follow up story for Constructed Adventures.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Chris Waters, I go by “The Architect.”
 People hire me to build out seemingly serendipitous perfect days for special occasions.
 (Think “wildly elaborate scavenger hunts”) The business is Constructed Adventures.
 Some days are immersive with actors and happenings, others are filled with challenges and puzzles.
 One trend occurs with all of them: The day is unforgettable.